-'Distribution.-Found in European countries; not reported in the United States.
+Distribution.-Found in European countries; reported in the United States from New York and Montana by Hall.

 Description.-The head is small and provided with four sucker discs and a rostellum of from twenty-two to thirty-two hooklets; the neck is narrow; the mature segments are as long as wide; the genital pores irregularly alternate; the ripe segments are nearly twice as long as wide.
 The worm usually attains the length of two to three feet.